ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 - You want to keep it lightweight and focused purely on the method/attribute requirements.
   Protocols are great for defining a narrow interface that multiple disparate classes can implement without formal coupling.
-  If you only care about one or a few methods on an object (and not about its exact type), a protocol lets you specify just that.
+  If you only care about one or a few methods on an object (and not about its exact type), a protocol enables that.
   This is especially useful for function parameters: you can annotate a function to accept any object with a `.close()` method, or a `.write()` method, etc., without forcing a common base class.